jakubtomsu/jakubtomsu.github.io/content/posts/game_code_validation.md

 description: "A super simple, brute force method of validating gameplay code instead of unit testing"
 ---

-I recently ran into some NaN propagation bug in my gameplay code, which required a bit more effort than usual.
+I recently ran into a NaN propagation bug in my gameplay code, which required a bit more effort than usual.

 Often, those problems are straightforward to solve: it's just a forgotten zero-check before dividing, normalizing zero-length vector, etc.
 I almost always find it immediately by looking through my most recent changes.
 But this time I had no idea!